CESNET/exafs/docs/INSTALL.md

 ### Flask app

 #### Install python runtime and other deps
-As root.
-Install dependencies.
+Install dependencies as root.

 If you are using Debian or Ubuntu, you must of course use apt and sudo instead yum.

+Be sure to enable mod_proxy_uwsgi module in your Apache config.
 ```
 yum install python-devel gcc
 yum install mod_proxy_uwsgi uwsgi-plugin-python2